Hopson97/HopsonCraft/README.md

 Linux -> ``-std=c++14 -O3 -s -lGLEW -lGLU -lGL -lsfml-graphics -lsfml-audio -lsfml-system -lsfml-window``

-All the libaries for Linux (At least, on Ubuntu) can be installed with
+All the libraries for Linux (At least, on Ubuntu) can be installed with

 `` sudo apt-get install libsfml-dev``